-Vivid Choi Pac Choy has bright green leaves tinged with purple and with purple veins.
+Vivid Choi Pac Choy has green leaves tinged with purple and with purple veins.
 This crunchy and succulent green has a flavour similar to pac choy but with more leaf and less stem.
 It is a good amount of nutrients and is low in calories.

 Baby green storage: Our baby greens come in a compostable paper bag.
 We DO NOT recommend that you store them in this bag by itself.
 It is meant as a environmentally friendly method of transport.
 Keep baby greens in a mesh cotton bag, or paper towel, and then place inside a reused plastic bag, or container inside your fridge crisper.
 You can also leave the greens in the paper bag and put that bag in an airtight container or used plastic bag.
 They will keep for about 1-2 weeks.

 Bunched green storage: Put dry, unwashed bunched greens in a mesh bag, or paper towel, and then place inside a bag, or container inside your fridge crisper.
 They should last for about two weeks.